MirrorNetworking/Mirror/doc/Articles/FAQ.md

 <details>
   <summary>A database of world-wide registered host data.</summary>

-    All the hosts, dedicated or player hosts, get added into a list database, players get the list and can chose who to join.
-Using a list server means players do not have to manually enter IP addresses or Ports, it is all done behind the scenes, and works for localhost, LAN, and WAN.
+    All the hosts, dedicated or player hosts, get added into a list database, players get the list and can choose who to join.
+    Using a list server means players do not have to manually enter IP addresses and Ports, it is all done behind the scenes, and works for localhost, LAN, and WAN connection types.
-    You can show as much or as little data as you like to players, such as host name, type (deathmatch), player count (45 / 50), ping, enemy difficulty, map, region etc
+    You can show as much, or as little data as you like to the players, such as host name, type (deathmatch), player count (45 / 50), ping, enemy difficulty, map, region etc

     - Mirror Listserver: Mirror squad manage and host this for you, you pay monthly subscription, but do not have to worry about setting up or maintaining it.
     - Node ListServer: Free, but you host the files yourself on an unblocked PC, like a VPS.
     Has a wide variety of customisable features, best option if you are using dedicated hosted games.
     - Dark Reflective Mirror:  This is a list server and a relay, it is free, but you host and manage the files yourself.
 Relays offer an unblocked route of traffic, but at the cost of extra latency/increased ping.
-The relay will first test for a direct connection, so relayed traffic is optional (can be forced on).
+This relay will test for a direct connection first, then fallback to routed traffic if that fails.
+Both the list server and relayed traffic is optional, you can use one part, and not the other.
-Best option for player hosted games, where router port blocks are common.
+This is the best option for player hosted games, where router port blocks are common.

 Simple Matchmaker
 - You can make matchmakers out of these list servers, simply hide the list to players, have them auto join a game with space.
 You could also filter out various requirements the player has set, for example, "USA" Region only, or "Lava Island" map.